MapPromptMonday/MapPromptMonday/Prompts/2023/2023-01-02/README.md

 ## Region(s)

 #### Prompt: Make a map with one or more region(s).
 You as the maker of the map get to decide how you will define, interpret, and map your chosen region(s), whether it be a defined administrative boundary or based on physical earth and/or human cultural characteristics.
-The idea of this prompt is to get you to engage with the idea of how a region might be defined and think about various ways to best visualize the region(s).
+The goal of this prompt is to get you to engage with the idea of how a region might be defined and think about various ways to best visualize the region(s).